 Other pros: You don’t have to wait until the market’s close to buy ETF shares or meet an investment minimum (as much as $10,000 and up), as you would with a mutual fund.
 ETFs can be traded throughout the day, and you can buy as little as one share of an ETF.

 Yes.
 Investor demand for ETFs doesn’t always match supply.
 When that occurs, the difference between the buy and sell prices—known as the bid-ask spread—widens.
 Lightly traded ETFs, which typically focus on obscure investments, are prone to big spreads.
-For example, PowerShares S&P SmallCap Health Care (PSCH), an ETF that buys shares of small health care companies, recently had an average spread of 0.21%, according to ETF.com.
-In contrast, the spread for the widely held SPDR S&P 500 (SPY) was only 0.01%.
+For example, PowerShares S&P SmallCap Health Care (PSCH), an ETF that buys small health care stocks, recently had an average spread of 33 cents per share, according to ETF.com.
+In contrast, the spread for the widely held SPDR S&P 500 (SPY) was only a penny.

 Similarly, supply-demand dynamics can affect whether ETF shares sell above or below the value of the fund’s underlying assets.
 Certain mechanisms are designed to prevent ETFs from selling at noticeable premiums or discounts to net asset value (NAV), but things can get out of whack when a fund focuses on a niche market.
-Take First Trust ISE Global Platinum (PLTM), which owns stocks of platinum-mining companies.
-During the past year, its shares traded for as much as 3.9% above NAV and for as little as 3.1% below NAV.
+Take PowerShares Japan Currency Hedged Low Volatility Portfolio (FXJP), which owns shares in relatively stable Japanese stocks and hedges the foreign-currency risk.
+Throughout 2016, its shares traded at an average discount of -6.2% below NAV and for as much as 2.2% above NAV.
 By contrast, shares of SPDR S&P 500 never traded for more than 0.1% above or below NAV.